VIDA-NYU/reprozip-examples/README.md

 ReproZip Examples
 =================

-This repository holds some examples and demos from different domains that showcase [the ReproZip software packing tool](https://vida-nyu.github.io/reprozip/).
+This repository holds some examples and use cases from different domains that showcase [the ReproZip software packing tool](https://vida-nyu.github.io/reprozip/).

-You'll find more info about each particular example in its associated README.
+You'll find more information about each particular example in its associated README.

 Examples
 --------

+*Creating a provenance graph*

-* [bash-count](bash-count): A simple bash script that makes for an interesting graph, since each command is a separate process.
+* [bash-count](bash-count): A simple bash script that counts the number of pages of an input file.

+*Reproducing published results*

+* [bechdel-test](bechdel-test): A data analysis experiment that tries to reproduce the claims of an [article](http://fivethirtyeight.com/features/the-dollar-and-cents-case-against-hollywoods-exclusion-of-women/) from FiveThirtyEight.
+* [ising-model](ising-model): A typical simulation in statistical physics, consisting of large scale Monte Carlo simulations followed by an involved statistical analysis of the results.

+*Extending the original experiment in VisTrails*

 * [digits-sklearn](digits-sklearn): A supervised learning and classification experiment written in Python, using [scikit-learn](http://scikit-learn.org/).

+*Reproducing the experiment with a different input*

 * [digits-sklearn-opencv](digits-sklearn-opencv): A similar experiment to [digits-sklearn](digits-sklearn), but using [the OpenCV library](http://opencv.org/) to extract the digits from a photograph before predicting their values.
-* [bechdel](bechdel): Tries to reproduce results from the Bechdel test with data from IMDB and other open APIs
-* [ising-model](ising-model): A typical simulation in statistical physics, consisting of large scale Monte Carlo simulations followed by an involved statistical analysis of the results.

 Instructions for reproducing the examples use the [vagrant unpacker](http://reprozip.readthedocs.org/en/stable/unpacking.html#the-vagrant-unpacker-building-a-virtual-machine).
 However, any of the [available unpackers](http://reprozip.readthedocs.org/en/stable/unpacking.html#unpackers) can be used.